Read with BonusRead with Bonus

 Meeting the Crew

-The corridor outside was narrow and filled with the scent of salt and old wood.
-The ship creaked and groaned as it swayed gently with the waves.
-I stumbled, trying to keep up with Captain Blackthorn's long strides, my bare feet slipping on the worn wooden planks.
+His cold, unyielding eyes locked onto mine.
+Captain Blackthorn's grip tightened around my wrist, forcing me to follow as he dragged me out of the small, dimly lit cabin.
+The corridor outside was narrow, saturated with the scent of salt and aged wood.
+The ship creaked and groaned, swaying gently with the waves.
+I stumbled to keep pace with Captain Blackthorn’s long strides, my bare feet slipping on the worn wooden planks beneath me.

 "Listen up, all of you!"
-Captain Blackthorn's voice boomed across the deck, commanding attention.

 "This here is Isabella, my new wife.”